-rupture, revealing that the presence of a structure may alter, sometimes dramatically, the free field rupture path.
-The mechanics of this phenomenon, termed Fault Rupture-Soil-Foundation-Structure Interaction (FR-SFSI), have been analyzed on the basis of : interpretation of real case histories [Anastasopoulos & Gazetas, 2007] ; centrifuge experiments [Bransby et al., 2008; Ahmed & Bransby, 2009] ; and numerical analyses [e.g. Paolucci & Yilmaz, 2008; Anastasopoulos et al., 2008; 2009].
+Several studies have considered the response of a structural system interacting with a propagating fault rupture, revealing that the presence of a structure may alter, sometimes dramatically, the free field rupture path.
+The mechanics of this phenomenon, termed Fault Rupture-Soil-Foundation-Structure Interaction (FR-SFSI), have been analyzed on the basis of: interpretation of real case histories [Anastasopoulos & Gazetas, 2007]; centrifuge experiments [Bransby et al., 2008; Ahmed & Bransby, 2009]; and numerical analyses [e.g. Paolucci & Yilmaz, 2008; Anastasopoulos et al., 2008; 2009].

 Aiming to extend the research work on the mechanisms of FR-SFSI, which is currently (more or less) limited to the response of shallow foundations, this paper investigates the interaction of deep embedded foundations (caissons) with a rupturing normal and reverse fault.
 A combination of centrifuge model testing and numerical simulation of the problem was employed to this end.
-A series of centrifuge experiments were carried out to investigate the response of the caisson foundation, concentrating on the effects of its position relative to the fault.
-After validating the effectiveness of the numerical analysis methodology against experimental results, a parametric study was conducted to offer additional insight into the effect of the exact foundation position.
-Different interaction mechanisms, taking place for different caisson positions, are identified and the consequent system response is discussed.
+A series of centrifuge experiments were carried out concentrating on the effect of the caisson position relative to the fault.
+After validating the numerical methodology against experimental results, a parametric study was conducted identifying different interaction mechanisms, taking place for different caisson positions.

-PROBLEM DEFINITION AND METHODOLOGY
+2 PROBLEM DEFINITION AND METHODOLOGY

-Figure 1 illustrates schematically the main features of the studied problem (indicatively for the case of reverse fault rupture) and defines the Cartesian coordinate system adopted.
-A 5 x 5 x 10 (m) square in plan caisson foundation is considered, supported on a 15 m thick layer of dense ($D_r \approx 80\%$) dry sand.
+Figure 1 illustrates schematically the main features of the studied problem for the case of normal faulting.
+A 5 x 5 x 10 (m) square in plan caisson foundation is considered, supported on a 15 m thick layer of dense ( $D_r \approx 80\%$ ) dry sand.
 It carries a total vertical load of approximately 20 MN, which represents the weight of a superstructure of significant size (e.g., a medium span bridge).
 Reverse and normal (upwards and downwards) fault displacement of vertical amplitude h (throw) is applied at the bedrock.
-The displaced block of soil (i.e. the hanging wall) moves upwards with a dip angle of 60°, whereas the footwall remains stationary.
-The fault deformation forces the caisson to move as a rigid body, experiencing both translational δ and rotational θ displacements.
+The displaced block of soil (i.e. the hanging wall) moves with a dip angle of 60°, whereas the footwall remains stationary.
+The fault deformation forces the caisson to move as a rigid body, experiencing both translational $\delta$ and rotational $\theta$ displacements.